genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 }
 ```

-## Deserialised fields
+### Deserialised fields

 There is a significant disadvantage in using type-safe messages with support for default values; once the message has been deserialised, you don't know what the original payload contained.

-Following the previous example with the `SetLogLevel` data class, it is possible to receive a message with just a `processName` value; you will still have default values for all the other fields because of the automatic defaults.
+Following the previous example with the `SetLogLevel` data class, it is possible to receive a message with just a `processName` value; but you will still have default values for all the other fields because of the automatic defaults.
 This causes problems where you have business logic where those fields were part of the original payload.

 For example, if you receive a value for the field `expiration` set as 0, you might want to define a different business logic than if the value was never sent in the first place - even though 0 is the same value as the default value.